+Figure 13 below shows NIPs vs z data taken during a 252 Cf calibration run, left, and a background run, right.
+Overlapping peaks for small drift distances limited analyzable recoils to z > 7.5 cm.
+The events clustered around the cathode during the background run were RPR events.
+In order to exclude RPRs from the final data set, recoils were required have z < 28.5 cm.
+This then defined a fiducial region in z (7.5 < z < 28.5 cm), 21 cm long.
+Additionally for this analysis data were required to have between 1000 and 6000 NIPs.
+These parameters defined BDX-DRIFT-0.3m's fiducial region shown as the lower tan box in Figure 13 on the right.

-Figure 13 - a) NIPs vs z data taken during an ESB Cf-252 neutron calibration run.
-Overlapping peaks for small drift distances limit analyzable recoils to z > 7.5 cm. b) NIPs vs z data taken during an ESA background run.
-The events clustered around the cathode are RPR events.
-In order to exclude RPRs from the final data set, recoils are required to have z < 28.5 cm.
-This then defines a fiducial region in z (7.5 < z < 28.5 cm), 21 cm long.
+Figure 13 - Left: NIPs vs z data taken during an ESB 252 Cf neutron calibration run.
+Overlapping peaks for small drift distances limited analyzable recoils to z > 7.5 cm.
+Right: NIPs vs z data taken during an ESA background run.
+The events clustered around the cathode were RPR events.
+In order to exclude RPRs from the final data set, recoils were required to have z < 28.5 cm.
+This then defined a fiducial region in z (7.5 < z < 28.5 cm), 21 cm long.
 Additionally, for this analysis, data were required to have between 1000 and 6000 NIPs.
-These parameters define BDX-DRIFT-0.3m's fiducial region shown as the lower tan box here.
+These parameters defined BDX-DRIFT-0.3m's fiducial region shown as the lower tan box here.

-Overlapping peaks for small drift distances limit analyzable recoils to z > 7.5 cm, see Figure 13 a).
-The events clustered around the cathode during the background run, Figure 13 b), are RPR events.
-In order to exclude RPRs from the final data set, recoils are required have z < 28.5 cm.
-This then defines a fiducial region in z (7.5 < z < 28.5 cm), 21 cm long.
-Additionally for this analysis data were required to have between 1000 and 6000 NIPs.
-These parameters define BDX-DRIFT-0.3m's fiducial region shown as the lower tan box here in Figure 13 b).

-The results are presented in Table 1, last column.
+The experimental results from the ESA and ESB background runs are presented in Table 1, last column.
 As can be seen, the rate of events passing all of the cuts near the surface, ESA, is only a few per day.
-During these runs, cosmic ray muons passed through the fiducial volume of the detector at a rate of 350,000 per day showing insensitivity to them.
+During these runs, cosmic ray muons passed through the fiducial volume of the detector at a rate of 350,000 per day demonstrating insensitivity to them.
 As discussed above, this is due to low ionization density of the cosmic rays in the low pressure gas and the relatively high threshold placed on ionization density.
-Moving the detector under 20' of dirt, in the ESB tunnel, resulted in a factor of ~30 reduction in the observed nuclear recoil rate.
+Moving the detector under 20' of dirt, in the ESB tunnel, resulted in a factor of ~15 reduction in the observed nuclear recoil rate.